 What is governance, risk and compliance (GRC)?

-Governance, risk and compliance (GRC) refers to an organization's strategy for handling the interdependencies between the following three components:
+Governance, risk and compliance (GRC) refers to an organization's strategy for handling the interdependencies among the following three components:

+The term GRC was coined in 2007 by OCEG -- formerly the Open Compliance and Ethics Group -- a nonprofit think tank.
 GRC emerged as a discipline in the early 21st century when companies recognized that coordinating the people, processes and technologies they used to manage governance, risk and compliance could benefit them in two ways.
 A synthesized approach would help ensure their organizations acted ethically.
-It would also help them achieve their goals by reducing the inefficiencies, miscommunications and other perils of a siloed approach to governance, risk and compliance.
+It would also help them achieve their business goals by reducing the inefficiencies, miscommunication and other perils of a siloed approach to governance, risk and compliance.

 Any size organization can use GRC.
-Developing a GRC discipline is especially important for large organizations that have extensive governance, risk management and compliance requirements and where programs to meet these requirements often overlap.
+Developing a GRC discipline is especially important for large organizations that have extensive governance, risk and compliance requirements and where programs that meet these requirements often overlap.

 Core GRC principles

 The three components of GRC are defined as follows: